trickstercache/trickster/docs/health.md

 Trickster offers `health` endpoints for monitoring the health of the Trickster service with respect to its upstream connection to origin servers.

+### General Endppoint

+The main health check path is `/trickster/health`, which by default will return a `text/plain` summary of the backend health.
+You can request YAML or JSON format using the appropriate `Accept` header, or by providing a `?json` or `?yaml` query param.

+### Backend-Specific Endpoints

 Each configured backend's health check path is `/trickster/health/BACKEND_NAME`.
 For example, if your backend is named `foo`, you can perform a health check of the upstream server at `http://<trickster_address:port>/trickster/health/foo`.

 The backend health path prefix `/trickster/health/` is customizable.
 See the [example.full.yaml](../examples/conf/example.full.yaml) for more info about setting the `health_handler_path` configuration, or refer to this example: